 Shelving books at the library was a great high school job for me.
 And super easy — if you know your alphabet and numbers, you’re qualified!

-I worked 8-25 hours a week during evenings and weekends, and because it was technically a government job, I even earned time-and-a-half on Sundays.
+I worked 8-25 hours a week as a teenager, and because it was technically a government job, I even earned time-and-a-half on Sundays.

 If you were a decent student in school or are a subject matter expert, you could give tutoring a try.

 There are many different avenues to tutoring.
 You could do it by subject or grade level, or focus on test-prep tutoring like Matt Fuentes, who reported building his tutoring business to $1000 a week.